tecosaur/Warracker/README.md

 - **Extended Document Storage:** Securely upload and store additional product-related documents or files in ZIP or RAR format.
 - **Status Tracking:** Visual indicators for warranty status (active, expiring soon, expired).
 - **Notes:** Add detailed notes for each warranty, viewable and editable via a dedicated notes modal.
-- **Search and Tagging:** Find warranties quickly using product names, notes, or multiple tags.
+- **Search and Tagging:** Find warranties quickly using product names, serial numbers, vendor, notes, or multiple tags.
 - **Multi-User Management:** Support for multiple user accounts; admin users can control whether new accounts can be created.
 - **Responsive Design:** Optimized for both desktop and mobile devices.
 - **Secure Login:** Safe and private authentication for all users.